Getting Closer to God

 Psalm 119:164 Seven times a day I praise you for your righteous laws.

-- •• Consciously, deliberately cultivate the habit of uttering brief exclamations of praise to God throughout the day.
+- •• Consciously, deliberately cultivate the habit of uttering brief exclamations of praise and worship to God throughout the day.

 - • This develops a God- and Christ-awareness in us.